California couple sue clinic for alleged IVF swap 'horror'

 "The room shrank and got really dizzy and everything just went numb," Mr Cardinale said, recalling the moment the DNA results came back.

-The CCRH then helped them find the California couple who had carried their daughter and had given birth to another healthy girl that same week.
+The CCRH then helped them find the California couple who had carried their daughter and had given birth to another healthy girl a week apart.
 The Cardinales' daughter was around four months old when they first met.
 After several meetings, the couples agreed to go through the legal process of formally exchanging the babies, which happened in January 2020.

 "Instead of breastfeeding my own child, I breastfed and bonded with a child I was later forced to give away," Mrs Cardinale said at the news conference.